MicrosoftEdge/WebView2Feedback/specs/WebResourceResponseReceived.md

 to view the actual request and response for a web resource, but modifications made to these objects are ignored.

-The host app registers for this event by providing a `WebResourceResponseReceivedEventHandler` (or delegate) to WebView's `add_WebResourceResponseReceived`/`WebResourceResponseReceived`.
-When invoking the handler, the WebView will pass a `WebResourceResponseReceivedEventArgs`, which lets the app view the request and response.
+When the event is raised, the WebView will pass a `WebResourceResponseReceivedEventArgs`, which lets the app view the request and response.
 The additional `PopulateResponseContent` API is exposed from the event arguments so the app can get the response's body (if it has one).
-If the app tries to get the response content before calling `PopulateResponseContent`, the stream object returned will be null.
+If the app tries to get the response content before the first call to `PopulateResponseContent` completes, the stream object returned will be null.

 # Examples
 The following code snippets demonstrate how the `WebResourceResponseReceived`